innovationinsoftware/policy-dev/labs/hcp-tf-sentinel-enforce/index.md

 ### Context

-Policy as code allows you to define, version, and enforce rules for your infrastructure in a programmatic way.
+Policy as code allows you to define, version, and enforce rules for your infrastructure programmatically.
 Sentinel is HashiCorp’s policy-as-code framework, integrated with HCP Terraform, that enables fine-grained, logic-based policy decisions.
-By enforcing policies in HCP Terraform, you can prevent misconfigurations, enforce compliance, and automate governance across your infrastructure workflows.
+By implementing policies in HCP Terraform, you can prevent misconfigurations, enforce compliance, and automate governance across your infrastructure workflows.

 ---